DonovanAdrian/Gifty-Education-Edition/README.md

 have organized.
 Perhaps at some point I will draw up a more serious diagram of how data flows through the system in light of this.

-## Do You Have Any Other Plans For This Program?
-At this time, I am in the process of editing each page to include the aforementioned helpful comments.
-Once I have completed updating each page here, I will update each page as it is updated on the official Gifty repository.
-Apart from that, I do not have any additional plans at this time.